omni/bridge-ui/README.md

 - Click the `Transfer` button.
 - Confirm the transaction via the web3 wallet.

 The same address is used to send a coin from the Home network and receive a token on the Foreign Network.
 In order to send assets in the opposite direction, change the network in the web3 wallet.
+This will change the bridge interface to show the selected network on the left side of the bridge.

 ![Web3 Wallet Change Network](web3wallet_network.gif)